earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-intro/2017-02-01-lidar02-lidar-point-clouds.md

   </figcaption>
 </figure>

-## 3. Change the lidar point cloud color options to classification
+## 3. Change the Lidar Point Cloud Color Options to Classification

 In addition to intensity values, these lidar data also have a classification value.
 Lidar data classification values are numeric, ranging from 0-20 or higher.
 Some